-At Gentle Care Dentists in Arlington, we specialize in a variety oral surgeries, including TMJ dental treatments.
-If you’re wondering exactly what this is, our team of dentists are here to clear things up!
+At Gentle Care Dentists in Arlington, we specialize in a variety of oral surgeries, including TMJ dental treatments.
+If you’re wondering exactly what this is, our team of dentists is here to clear things up!

 What Is TMJ Disorder?

 Your temporomandibular joint, also known as your TMJ joint, is located at the base of your skull in front of your ears and connects your lower jaw (mandible) with your upper jaw (maxilla).
 Unlike other joints in your body, the TMJ is very unique in structure and works in two ways to open your mouth.
 The first way is similar to the workings of a hinge, where your mouth can be easily opened and closed through the strength of your jaw muscles.
 The second way is through a sliding motion known as translation, where your lower jaw moves down and forward.

 Like any joint in your body, the TMJ can become fractured, swollen, and sore due to a variety of reasons.
 This can cause limited movement of your lower jaw and pain that radiates to the head and neck.
 TMJ symptoms can have a negative impact on your quality of life, not to mention they can contribute to various orthodontic complications that could result in long-term damage.
 If you experience any of the symptoms of TMJ below, contact our dentists right away!

 - Pain and achiness around the jaw, neck, face, ears, and shoulders.

 - Clicking or popping sounds in the jaw when chewing on food.

 - Issues chewing normally or constant pain when eating.

 - Frequent headaches.